Wile E. Coyote and the Road Runner: In popular culture

 In the 1992 film Under Siege, "Road Runner" is the code name of the renegade former CIA operative William Strannix, played by Tommy Lee Jones, in a reference to the fact that the character is never captured.

-Wile E. Coyote has appeared twice in Family Guy: his first episode, "I Never Met the Dead Man", depicts him riding in a car with Peter Griffin; when Peter runs over the Road Runner and asks if he hit "that ostrich", Wile E. tells him to keep going.
-His second appearance was in "PTV", in which Wile E. attempts to get a refund for a giant-sized slingshot at an ACME retailer where Peter works.
+Wile E. Coyote has appeared twice in Family Guy: his first episode, "I Never Met the Dead Man", depicts him riding in a car with Peter Griffin.
+When Peter runs over the Road Runner and asks if he hit "that ostrich", Wile E. tells him to keep going.
+His second appearance was in "PTV", in which Wile E. attempts to get a refund for a giant-sized slingshot at an Acme retailer where Peter works.
+The DVD-exclusive episode "Partial Terms of Endearment" features a gag that parodies the Wile E./Road Runner cartoons where Peter attempts to drop a boulder on Lois to terminate her pregnancy; in place of the usual free bird seed, he lures her with free Grey's Anatomy DVDs.